Fuel injection: Other systems

 The M-System, used in some diesel engines from the 1960s to the 1980s, sprayed the fuel onto the walls of the combustion chamber, as opposed to most other direct-injection systems which spray the fuel into the middle of the chamber.

 Indirect injection systems

 Manifold injection

-Manifold injection systems are common in petrol-fuelled engines such as the Otto engine and the Wankel engine.
-In a manifold injection system, air and fuel are mixed outside the combustion chamber so that a mixture of air and fuel is sucked into the engine.
-The main types of manifold injections systems are multi-point injection and single-point injection.
+Manifold injection systems are common in petrol-fuelled engines such as Otto and Wankel engines.
+In a manifold injection system, air and fuel are mixed outside the combustion chamber, then sucked into the engine.
+The main types of manifold injection systems are "multi-point" and "single-point" injection.